DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 ### Implementing social SEO

 In addition to SEO for actual _search_ engines we also want those pretty cards that social networks like Twitter and Slack enable.
+Specifically, we'd like to implement the following:

+- Description for embedded results
+- Title for embedded results
+- (Optionally) display an image and a card if an image is passed in to the component

-Let's implement this functionality.
+Let's implement it 👌

 ```jsx:title=src/components/seo.js
 import React from 'react'